Arvernus/arvernus-apple-maps-block/readme.md

 ![Apple Maps Gutenberg Block inside the Gutenberg Editor](screenshot.png)

-This Plugin creates a Map block for the new WordPress editor.
+This Plugin creates a map block for the new WordPress editor.
 The map block allows you to add one Marker to an Apple Map and select the style and text of the map / marker.

 ## Available Settings